modu/website_grokit_ca/ws_root/ws_django/webdoc/gen/HTMLCanvasAnimationAtoms/HTMLCanvasAnimationAtoms.markdown

 ## A Little Bit of Algorithms

-In order to run the simulation, you have to calculate the pull that each planet exercises on each other planet, which costs n^2.
+In order to run the simulation, you have to calculate the pull that each planet exercises on each other planet, which costs n^2 (n * (n-1) to be exact).
 Now, it would be possible to disregard the effect of far-way objects ([doing so would reduce the cost to n log(n) -- see Barnes-Hut simulation](http://en.wikipedia.org/wiki/Barnes%E2%80%93Hut_simulation)), but for simplicity's sake we are not doing this here.

 Another little trick that is fun to observe is that the inner loop starts at _j=i+1_.
 A more natural way would by to have a nested loop of the form: